mgartner/pg_flame/README.md

 ## Usage

-Generate an annotated query plan in JSON.
+1. Generate a query plan in JSON by prefixing a SQL query with `EXPLAIN (ANALYZE, BUFFERS, FORMAT JSON)`.
+Save the output to a file.

 ```
-psql lob_local -qAtc 'EXPLAIN (ANALYZE, BUFFERS, FORMAT JSON) SELECT id FROM bears' > plan.json
+psql lob_local -qAtc 'EXPLAIN (ANALYZE, BUFFERS, FORMAT JSON) SELECT id FROM users' > plan.json
 ```

-Generate the flamegraph.
+2. Then generate the flamegraph by passing the JSON as standard input to `pg_flame` and direct standard output to a file.

 ```
 cat plans.json | ./pg_flame > flamegraph.html
 ```

-Open `flamegraph.html` in a browser of your choice.
+3. Open `flamegraph.html` in a browser of your choice.

 ## Background